Jakeroid/woo-extractor/README.md

 Woo Extractor
 =====

-This is a simple Python script for scrapping product from the WooCommerce stores.
+This is a simple Python script for scrapping products from the WooCommerce stores.
+Output file is standard csv format with product title, description, price and one image.

 How to use?
 -----